hashicorp/serf/website/source/docs/recipes/event-handler-router.html.markdown

 ---
 layout: "docs"
-page_title: "Serf Recipe - Event Handler Router"
+page_title: "Event Handler Router - Serf Recipe"
 sidebar_current: "docs-recipes"
 ---

-# Recipe: Handler router
+# Recipe: Event handler router

 Typically you must configure a handler for each type of event you expect to encounter (more about events and handlers